hdShang/arxiv-daily/docs/cs-AI/2025-06-12/papers/250610408v1-reasoning-rag-via-system-1-or-system-2-a-survey-on-reasoning-agentic.md

 ---
 layout: default
-title: Reasoning RAG via System 1 or System 2: A Survey on Reasoning Agentic Retrieval-Augmented Generation for Industry Challenges
+title: "Reasoning RAG via System 1 or System 2: A Survey on Reasoning Agentic Retrieval-Augmented Generation for Industry Challenges"
 ---

 # Reasoning RAG via System 1 or System 2: A Survey on Reasoning Agentic Retrieval-Augmented Generation for Industry Challenges